 Parents should come prepared with several options.
-They should do their homework before mediation.
-Both parents need to think about and write out a proposal that you can refer to in the mediation session.
-This prevents overlooking something that is important to a parent during mediation.
+They should do their homework before counseling/mediation sessions.
+Both parents need to think about and write out a proposal that you can refer to in the counseling/mediation session(s).
+This prevents overlooking something that is important to a parent during the process.
 Parents should understand their child(ren)’s needs and stay focused on these needs.
 They should be aware of the impact parental conflict has on children.
 When parents are in agreement and working together productively it allows the children an example of a positive functional relationship they can carry into their future.
-Mediation is not the place to focus on the other parent it is about the child(ren).
-Mediation usually breaks down when parents argue about the “he said – she said” issues between them.
+Counseling/Mediation is not the place to focus on the other parent, it is about the child(ren).
+Counseling/Mediation progress usually breaks down when parents argue about the “he said – she said” issues between them.
 It is not a place to re-hash old marital/relational issues but a place to solve parenting problems after divorce or separation.

-Parents must be willing to listen to the mediator’s advice and consider it.
+Parents must be willing to listen to the counselor/mediator’s advice and consider it.
 The mediator will most likely have the child(ren)’s best interests in mind, even if parents can’t agree on what that is.
 Parents will need to recognize that the mediator’s job is to try and balance the child(ren)’s needs and each of the parents desires.
 The mediator does this while encouraging parents to reach a parenting solution.
 While parents will want to hold firm to their beliefs and values, they must be willing to remember that there may be many ways to satisfy these beliefs.
-Parents should be open to different ideas, keep working to satisfy their goals, and be willing to compromise to reach a peaceful win-win solution on behalf of their children.
+Parents should be open to different ideas, keep working to satisfy their goal of the child(ren)’s best interest, and be willing to compromise to reach a peaceful win-win solution on behalf of their children.
 Sometimes outside agencies and court orders will have to be considered and guidelines of orders applied to parenting plans.
-While mediation avoids new court proceedings court mandated agency interactions or parental requirements will have to be applied in the co-parenting agreement until the courts are satisfied with the outcome that they have judge upon.
+While co-parent counseling/mediation helps avoid new court proceedings, court mandated agency interactions or parental requirements will have to be applied in the co-parenting agreement until the courts are satisfied with the outcome that they have judged upon.